Nowadays, the vital role of antioxidants in our health and well-being is well-established.

-Yet, high-quality, pure glutathione solutions are typically extremely expensive.
+Yet, high-quality, pure glutathione injections are typically extremely expensive.
 That is why it should be a red flag if some practitioners or institutes offer affordable treatments, as these cheaper injections could be counterfeit, with a high risk of life-threatening complications.

 In the absence of adequate data, many healthcare professionals avoid the off-label use of such injections until further research proves that the benefits outweigh the risks.

 Due to the ever-increasing popularity of glutathione injections all over the world, the media and health authorities of many countries have promoted information campaigns about their potential adverse events, although this treatment is not officially banned.

 In general, you should be very careful about any formulations sold online with dubious claims about their safety and efficacy.